HRV in sport performance

 Sometimes, the line between optimal performance level and overtraining is skinny.

 Overtraining syndrome (OTS) results from a long-term imbalance between stress (internal and external) and recovery periods.
-A large body of evidence implies that overtraining syndrome causes significant cardiac autonomic imbalance between the two ANS pathways (sympathetic and parasympathetic).
+A large body of evidence suggests that overtraining syndrome leads to a significant imbalance in cardiac autonomic function between the two ANS pathways (sympathetic and parasympathetic).

 The literature contains conflicting results about ANS modulation in overtrained athletes.
 Some studies report a predominance of sympathetic and parasympathetic autonomic tone during an overtrained period.
 The description of different types of overtraining might explain these disputed results.